Overdue Pregnancy: Causes, Risks & Tips to Survive

 Studies have shown that acupuncture increases the readiness of the cervix to go into labour.

 3. Herbal Preparations (under supervision)

 Many herbal remedies are known to help stimulate labour, such as black cohosh and Lobelia.
 However, improper use can lead to an overdose, which is why one should consult a medical professional before consuming them.

 4. Regular Walks

 Walking has been known to release oxytocin that helps in starting contractions.

-Pregnancy and labour are crucial milestones in every woman’s life.
-Especially towards the end of pregnancy, waiting for labour to begin can make you apprehensive.
-First time mothers are overtly anxious, worried and sometimes depressed.
-A safe pregnancy, an uneventful delivery and a healthy baby are every woman’s desire.
-Remember that your mental strength, patience and awareness make all the difference.
-It is a matter of fact that most overdue babies are born healthy.
-Besides, with the advancement of medical and surgical techniques, overdue pregnancies can be timely diagnosed, efficiently planned and managed electively.
+Towards the end of your pregnancy, waiting for labour pains can make you apprehensive.
+First-time mothers can get overly anxious, worried, and sometimes depressed.
+A safe pregnancy, an uneventful delivery, and a healthy baby are every woman’s desire.
+But, remember that your mental strength, patience, and awareness make all the difference.
+Most overdue babies are born healthy, and with the advancement of medical and surgical techniques, overdue pregnancies can be timely diagnosed, and efficiently planned and managed.